l4rz/gpt-2-training/README.md

 ## Training environment <a name="trainscript"></a>

-I've used [nshepperd implementation](https://github.com/nshepperd/gpt-2) of training script.
+I used the [nshepperd implementation](https://github.com/nshepperd/gpt-2) of training script.
 [Cybertronai gradient-checkpointing](https://github.com/cybertronai/gradient-checkpointing) was used in order to save GPU RAM.

 Since the original vocab.bpe does not include Cyrillic alphabet (...), I've employed [Google SentencePiece](https://github.com/google/sentencepiece) tokenizer.